I am enormously proud to be Headteacher at Putnoe Primary School.

 We hope that you will find our website to be both extensive and high quality in its coverage.
 No amount of browsing, however, can replace a visit to soak up the wonderful learning environment in our school.
 If you are a prospective parent, do contact us to make an appointment to see the school in action.

 If you cannot find the information you want on this site, please contact the school using the enquiry form, by e-mail or directly by phone.
 We will be pleased to hear from you.

 Mrs G Peck, Head Teacher

 An new update has been posted on the coronavirus news webpage regarding this outbreak.
 Please click on the article headline above to open this page.
-The update explains how the school plans to re-open from next week to children in Year R, Year 1 and Year 6.
+Alternatively, you can view it online in the 'Latest Parent Update' page on our COVID-19 section of the website.